eltaline/wzd/OPTIONS.md

 - **Section:** [server.name]

 vmaxsize
 - **Description:** This is the maximum size of the requested file or value when searching with the WithValue header.
 If this parameter is exceeded for a specific file or value, the value will not be displayed in the JSON document.
-Recommended size no more than 4096 (4KB).
-It is not recommended to request values in the search if the files or values are larger than 16KB (bytes).
+Recommended size no more than 4096 (4 KB).
+It is not recommended to request values in the search if the files or values are larger than 16 KB (bytes).
 - **Default:** Required
 - **Values:** 1-262144
 - **Type:** int64